Vall360/BD_ML_project/Fake News Classifier/README.md

 pip install -r requirements.txt
 ```

+If your Python build uses an SSL library older than OpenSSL 1.1.1 (for example
+LibreSSL on macOS), you should keep `urllib3` below version 2.0.
+The provided
+`requirements.txt` already pins `urllib3<2` to avoid SSL errors when downloading
+models from Hugging Face.

 Then run `trainer.py` to train the model.
 The script tokenizes the dataset in parallel using all available CPU cores.
 By default it performs a short hyperparameter search (two trials) with Optuna through the Hugging Face `Trainer`.
 The best model together with logs and plots will be stored in `Results/`.
 Pass `--no-optuna` to skip the hyperparameter search and train directly with the default settings.

 ```bash